Reviews

 1. Artstyle does not equal timeless

-First, the low hanging fruit.
-This is a distorion of the original point, but many people still say it.
+This is the lowest hanging fruit to be addressed.
+It is a distorion of the original point, but many people still say it.
 This is the argument at peak ignorance.
-There are plenty of games with unique art styles, but that doesn't mean they look good.
-What people forget is that for every Okami, there are *hundreds* of licensed games, childrens games, and other games with low quality cartoon graphics, that looked ugly or sub-par to begin with.
-Bubzy 3D, and Link and the Faces of Evil are two infamous examples, which really suffer from their art styles.
+There are plenty of games with unique art styles, but that doesn't automatically mean they look good or that they automatically hold up better than others from the same time.
+What people forget is that for every Okami, there are *hundreds* of licensed games, shovelware, and children's games with low quality cartoon graphics that looked ugly or sub-par to begin with.
+Bubzy 3D, and Link and the Faces of Evil are two infamous examples, which really suffered from their art styles compared to other games from the time.

 Ballz is another horrid example.
-It's certainly unique and experimental, and it definitely has an artstyle, but it sure looks awful, especially compared to its peers from the same time.
+It's certainly unique and experimental, and it definitely has an artstyle, but it sure looks awful.

-2. "Timeless"...as long as you don't look too far
+2. "Timeless"...as long as you don't look too far back

 3. Mixing nostalgia with picky modern standards